Specialised Podiatry Practice

 2. Consolidate and improve competencies in documentation and goal orientated management plans.

-3. Demonstrate and ability to work as an effective member of a multi-disciplinary health care team.
+3. Demonstrate an ability to work as an effective member of a multi-disciplinary health care team. ability to work as an effective member of a multi-disciplinary health care team.

 4. Demonstrate specialist diagnostic skills and consequential management of patients (radiological, vascular, neurological, pressure assessment/functional assessment).